 Article 65

-Identification of costs and benefits of application of requirements to existing HVDC systems or DC-connected power park modules
+Identification of costs and benefits of application of requirements to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules

-Prior to the application of any requirement set out in this Regulation to existing HVDC systems or DC-connected power park modules in accordance with paragraph 3 of Article 4, the relevant TSO shall undertake a qualitative comparison of costs and benefits related to the requirement under consideration.
+Prior to the application of any requirement set out in this Regulation to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules in accordance with paragraph 3 of Article 4, the relevant TSO shall undertake a qualitative comparison of costs and benefits related to the requirement under consideration.
 This comparison shall take into account available network-based or market-based alternatives.
 The relevant TSO may only proceed to undertake a quantitative cost-benefit analysis in accordance with paragraphs 2 to 5, if the qualitative comparison indicates that the likely benefits exceed the likely costs.
 If, however, the cost is deemed high or the benefit is deemed low, then the relevant TSO shall not proceed further.

-Following a preparatory stage undertaken in accordance with paragraph 1, the relevant TSO shall carry out a quantitative cost-benefit analysis of any requirement under consideration for application to existing HVDC systems or DC-connected power park modules that have demonstrated potential benefits as a result of the preparatory stage according to paragraph 1.
+Following a preparatory stage undertaken in accordance with paragraph 1, the relevant TSO shall carry out a quantitative cost-benefit analysis of any requirement under consideration for application to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules that have demonstrated potential benefits as a result of the preparatory stage according to paragraph 1.

 Within three months of concluding the cost-benefit analysis, the relevant TSO shall summarise the findings in a report which shall: